-Riviera del Pacifico
+Info on Riviera del Pacifico include:

 Construction of the building began in the 1920s.

-But the Mexican government outlawed gambling in 1938, and the building closed.
+The Mexican government outlawed gambling in 1938, and the building closed.

 Today, after 40 years of misuse, and after its restoration that began in the early 80's, the former hotel and casino boasts again its elegant Moorish-style architecture.

-Reborn as the Centro Social, Civico y Cultural de Ensenada, it now hosts the Museo de Historia and the Galeria de la Ciudad.
+Reborn as the Centro Social, Cívico y Cultural de Ensenada, it now hosts the Museo de Historia and the Galería de la Ciudad.

 The lobby displays a relief map of the Spanish mission sites.